MoBanerjee/SC2006-CROSS-BORDER/Lab 4 Deliverables/Source Code/README.md

    measurementId: ""<br>
    };<br>

-4. Open the GEMINI_API_KEY.py file in IDE.
+4. Open the GEMINI_API_KEY.py file in IDE editor.
 The path to the file is "SCSDSimpleOneCrossBorder2006/Lab 4 Deliverables/Source Code/client/src/pages/Bot/geminichat/GEMINI_API_KEY.py".
 Replace the
    empty string with Gemini API key.

    Gemini_API_KEY=""

 After obtaining all the API keys, continue executing the code segments below-:

-Ensure that your present working directory is SCSDSimpleOneCrossBorder2006 If yes, then run this code-:
+Ensure that your present working directory is SCSDSimpleOneCrossBorder2006 <br>
+If yes, then run this code-:

 ```